KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 #### macOS (OSX)

-Ensure commandline tools from apple/xcode are installed.
-Issue the following command in a terminal.
+Use the terminal to ensure the MacOS XCode tools are installed:

 ```
 xcode-select --install
 ```

-`brew` is needed to install dependencies.
-If you have latest `brew` installed in your system already, skip this and install the deps directly.
+Ensure the latest version of `brew` is installed.
+If necessary, execute the following command:

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-These are the dependencies needed to install with `brew`.
+Once `brew` is installed, execute each of the following commands:

 ```
 brew update